 I-CAN!® E-file can help you file your taxes for FREE.
 There is no income limit to use I-CAN!® E-file.
 Just answer simple questions on each screen and print your completed tax return.
 I-CAN!® E-file can also e-file (electronically file) your return to the IRS.

 Working Families Credit

-The San Francisco Working Families Credit (WFC) gives $100 to qualified low-income working families in San Francisco.
-WFC recipients can also get benefits such as discounted MUNI passes.
+The San Francisco Working Families Credit (WFC) gives up to $125 to qualified low-income working families in San Francisco.
+WFC recipients can also get benefits such as discounted MUNI passes and discounted City CarShare membership.
 The Working Families Credit program also raises awareness of the other money and benefits for San Francisco working families including:

 —Up to several hundred dollars per month in food assistance

 —Free and low-cost health coverage for children and many parents

 Understanding the very basic aspects of money and money management is essential.
 Even just a little bit of information can help put you on the road to better financial shape.

 •DebtFreeU.org shares your goal of increasing financial awareness, and we

 would like to be included as a financial literacy resource on your website.

 Reliable access to current, reliable information and tools that empower young